wagtail/roadmap/README.md

 - Avoid making more additions to a list of roadmap items proposed as an RFC after the initial RFC submissions.
 - Remove proposed roadmap items which prove too complex to review with this process.
 They can be reviewed separately as appropriate.

+### Managing the roadmap

+For maintainers, here is guidance on how to manage our roadmap data:

+- Always update the [wagtail.org Roadmap page](https://wagtail.org/roadmap/) after making changes in GitHub, so it reflects the latest data.
+- Always use issues on the `roadmap` repository as roadmap entries.
+This makes for a more consistent experience for everyone (same labels, comments all in the same repository, etc.)
+- Make sure all roadmap entries set a Milestone, project Status, and Start date.
+The milestone is used for the wagtail.org page, status for the GitHub Projects Kanban, start date for the GitHub Projects timeline / "roadmap" view.